Raúl de Tomás: Return to Rayo

-On 13 September 2022, De Tomás returned to Rayo Vallecano on a five-year contract.
-He only became available for the team's official matches starting January 2023.
+On 13 September 2022, de Tomás returned to Rayo Vallecano on a five-year contract, for a reported initial fee of €8 million with €3 million more dependent on performances; having missed the closing of the transfer window, he only became available for the team's official matches starting January 2023.
+The transfer went through protracted and heated negotiations, with president Raúl Martín Presa reporting one of the player's agents for an alleged headbutt.

+De Tomás did not score for Rayo until 4 May 2023, when he opened a 2–1 home win over former side Valladolid near the anniversary of his last goal.
+He totalled just four goals in his first 30 games back at the Vallecas Stadium, all coming at the end of the season.
+In the first half of the following campaign, his only strike was in a 2–0 victory against Segunda Federación's Yeclano Deportivo in the second round of the cup.

+De Tomás all but missed 2024–25 due to a virus; it was initially speculated that he had been suspended by the club for causing problems in the dressing room.
+His only two goals were in the 5–0 rout of amateurs CD Villamuriel in the Spanish cup.

+On 20 July 2025, de Tomás was loaned to Al-Wakrah SC of the Qatar Stars League.

 International career

-In November 2021, due to Ansu Fati's injury, De Tomás was called up for the first time to the senior Spain national team, ahead of 2022 FIFA World Cup qualifiers with Greece and Sweden.
+In November 2021, due to Ansu Fati's injury, de Tomás was called up for the first time to the senior Spain national team, ahead of 2022 FIFA World Cup qualifiers with Greece and Sweden.
 He won his first cap against the former, starting in a 1–0 win in Athens.

 Personal life

 De Tomás' father, also named Raúl (born 1967), was also a footballer and a forward.
 He spent most of his career in the Spanish third tier.
 His younger brother, Rubén, came through the youth ranks of Rayo Vallecano.